Photos

 Father: Amos Merriman

-In about 1795, when he was about 4 years old, Reuben moved with his family to what is now Bridgeport, in Fairfield County, Connecticut.
-Reuben was raised as a Baptist and also trained in the vocation of a cooper (and miller) like his father.
-Upon entering adulthood, he decided to go west.
+In about 1795, when he was about 4 years old, Reuben moved with his family to Stratfield, Connecticut.
+Reuben was raised as a Baptist and also trained in the vocation of a cooper and miller like his father.
+As a young adult he decided to go west.
 In about 1810, he traveled to Kentucky and decided that he wanted to settle there permanently.
 He returned to Connecticut where he married Betsy Bennett in 1812.
-Soon after, Reuben, his wife, parents, brother and sister, left Connecticut and moved to Scott County, Kentucky.
-They settled off of Big Eagle Creek in that county and began to engage in milling and coopering off of that creek.
+Soon after, Reuben, his wife, parents, and siblings, left Connecticut and moved to Scott County, Kentucky.
+They settled off of Big Eagle Creek in that county and began to engage in milling and coopering.

-At the time of his death, Reuben apparently owned 810 acres of land (another source says 830 acres) in various parts of Williams Township.
+At the time of his death, Reuben owned over 800 acres of land in various parts of Williams Township.
 In June 1842, seven months after his death, his three oldest children; Lucinda, Lavinia, and George, jointly sued their younger brothers, John, William, Robert and Francis (all minors).
 The case was represented by Abraham Lincoln (future U.S. President).
-The Merriman were not suing each other or feuding in the sense we would think of today.
-The case was merely an aim by the children to achieve an equitable division of Reuben's estate.
-As a result of the case, Reuben's land was ordered sold and his minor children were put under guardianship.
+The case was an aim by the children to achieve an equitable division of Reuben's estate.
+As a result of the case, Reuben's land was ordered sold and his minor children were put under legal guardianship.
 The only part of the land that apparently stayed in the family were 320 acres that were purchased by his son George.
-I believe that this portion of his land was where their house was located and where the family lived.
-This was in the central part of Williams Township, about halfway between Williamsville and Barclay.
-It was along Wolf Creek.
-The exact location of the farmhouse was on the north side of Wolf Creek Road where it intersects with Kodiak Road (current aerial photographs reveal existing structures at this exact location).

 Reuben married Betsy Bennett on May 4, 1812 at "about twenty miles from Bridgeport", Fairfield Co., Connecticut 15.